danishdynamite/templates4j/README.md

 History
 -------

 This project could not have existed if it wasn't for the nice work by the authors of StringTemplate4, but as the features I found necessary in my work were not accepted and because there seems to be a general demand for them, I forked the project and extended it myself.
-The new projectname is to avoid confusion and possible conflict with the original engine and signals a desire to make it extensible enough to be useful for just about everyone.
+The new projectname is to avoid confusion and possible conflict with the original engine.

+The `templates4j-core` sub-project started its life as a fork of `StringTemplate4 ver.
+4.0.8` code.
+The `templates4j-mvn-plugin` sub-project was written from scratch.

+All are covered by a BSD-license.